zloink/AlternativeWeather/README.md

 ## How It Works

 - **Location Search**: Enter ZIP codes or city names for weather data
-- **Automatic Saving**: Locations are automatically saved to your browser
+- **Automatic Memory**: Last location is automatically saved to localStorage
-- **URL Sharing**: Weather URLs include location parameters for easy sharing
+- **URL Sharing**: Weather URLs include ZIP code parameters for easy sharing
 - **Real-time Data**: Current conditions and 7-day forecasts from OpenWeatherMap
 - **Responsive Design**: Optimized for desktop, tablet, and mobile devices